ishubham21/infinity-skncure/README.md

 Further, this application also recommends nearby doctors automatically by using their current location.
 This app has the ability to predict over 10 skin diseases quite accurately.

 We've also included a feature of global chat within this application to help the users in posting their queries of each kind and get their doubts resolved.
+This way, users can even take help from real doctors through this feature without even going out.

 # Get Started Here